 Marcell Frazier, 3-4OLB, Missouri

 Height: 6-5.
 Weight: 260.
 Projected 40 Time: 4.74.
-Projected Round (2018): 2-3.
-11/18/17: Frazier has 26 tackles with 5.5 sacks and 8.5 tackles for a loss this season.
-He had a slow start to the year before playing better midway through the year.
-Sources say that Frazier's development has been hurt by Missouri losing star defensive line coach Craig Kuligowski to Miami.
+Projected Round (2018): 3-5.
+2/3/18: Frazier put together 40 tackles with seven sacks, 15.5 tackles for a loss, one forced fumble and five passes broken up in 2017.
+He had a slow start to the year before playing better midway through the year and closing out the season well.
+Sources say that Frazier's development was hurt by Missouri losing star defensive line coach Craig Kuligowski to Miami.

 9/1/17: Missouri has been a factory for NFL defensive line talent in recent years.
 With Charles Harris on the other side, Frazier was able to do some damage in 2016.
 The junior came on strong at the end of the season.
 On the year, Frazier notched 7.5 sacks with 33 tackles.
 He had two sacks as a backup in 2015.
 Frazier could be poised for a big 2017 season as it looked like the light came on for him late in the 2016 season.

 Height: 6-3.
 Weight: 249.
 Projected 40 Time: 4.65.
 Projected Round (2018): 3-5.
 2/3/18: Hearns had 42 tackles with 13.5 for a loss, seven sacks, four forced fumbles and three passes batted for 2017.
 He played well against Clemson after underwhelming against North Carolina.
 Hearns was very streaky and inconsistent in 2017.